php-fig/fig-standards/proposed/PSR-1-basic.md

 - Files MUST use only UTF-8 without BOM for PHP code.

-- Files SHOULD either declare symbols or cause side-effects, but SHOULD NOT do both.
+- Files SHOULD *either* declare symbols (classes, functions, constants, etc.)
+  *or* cause side-effects (e.g. generate output, change .ini settings, etc.) but SHOULD NOT do both.

 - Namespaces and classes MUST follow [PSR-0][].